 There are four LEDs on the CityFibre ONT:

-When working properly this is the state each light should be in, indicating a good connection/service:
+When working properly, the items in bold for each light below indicates a good connection/service:

-- Power: Solid Green - Device has booted up ok
+- Solid Green: Device has booted up ok

-- Broadband: Solid Green - physical connection is established to the fibre
+- Solid Green: physical connection is established to the fibre

-- Service: Solid Green - Internet service has been established
+- Solid Green: Internet service has been established

 There is no end user access to the ONT's configuration or status pages.
 There are two things a customer can perform though: